 CO1 Apply concepts of ecology, eco systems, food chain and biogeochemical cycles for better understanding of functions of the environment.
-CO2 Understand environmental gradients, tolerance levels and environmental laws for prevention of environmental pollution.
-CO3 Enhance knowledge of water and wastewater treatment for prevention of water pollution.
-CO4 Understand the chemistry of pollutants in the atmosphere, soil and groundwater and understand principles of noise abatement.
-CO5 Enhance knowledge of waste minimization technique to minimize and manage solid, hazardous wastes generated in different areas.
-CO6 Understand the role of IT and human health, and the issues of e-waste management.
+CO2 Enhance knowledge of water and wastewater treatment for prevention of water pollution.
+CO3 Understand the chemistry of pollutants in the atmosphere, soil and groundwater and understand principles of noise abatement.
+CO4 Enhance knowledge of waste minimization technique to minimize and manage solid, hazardous wastes generated in different areas.
+CO5 Understand environmental gradients, tolerance levels and environmental laws for prevention of environmental pollution.

-PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
+0 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
 PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
 PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
 PO9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
 PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-mappi mapping of Cos to 1 Os and 1 OOs (1.
-Low, 2.
-Medium, 5.
-Then)

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 1 2 3 1 2 1 2 1
+CO1 1 2 3 1 2 1 1 1

-CO2 1 3 3 3 2 1 2 2

-CO3 1 2 2 2 2 1 2 2
+CO2 1 2 2 2 2 1 1 1

-CO4 1 1 2 1 1 1 2 2
+CO3 1 1 2 1 1 1 1 1

-CO5 1 2 3 1 2 1 2 2
+CO4 1 2 3 1 2 1 1 2

-CO6 1 3 3 3 2 1 3 3
+CO5 1 3 3 3 2 1 1 2

-Туре Code Engineering Mathematics - II L-T-P Credits Marks BS 18BS1T02 Lignicering Mathematics - 11 3-0-0 3 100
+Туре Code Engineering Mathematics - II L-T-P Credits Marks BS BTBS-T-BS-012 Engineering Mathematics - II 3-0-0 3 100